ErMayureshkumar/AI-Fashion-Stylist-355M/README.md

   - Fashion psychology and confidence (dressing for confidence, comfort vs style)

 - **Synthetic data generation**:
-  - Use a stronger teacher model to generate **fashion Q&A pairs** guided by the topic taxonomy and parameterized prompts (age, gender, city, season, budget, body type).
+  - Use a stronger teacher models (llama3.2 3B & GPT OSS 20B) to generate **fashion Q&A pairs** guided by the topic taxonomy and parameterized prompts (age, gender, city, season, budget, body type).
   - Filter and balance the dataset to cover diverse scenarios.

 - **Forgetting-aware training**: